AusDTO/dta-website/_assessment-reports/alpha-digital-marketplace.md

 Close attention needs to be paid to data classification and record management in line with APS requirements and the Information Security Manual.
 In particular, the assessment panel recommends that the team must pay attention to the intersection of privacy policy and technical implementation, particularly around data collected via analytics software.

 The Marketplace team has engaged the ethical hacking group within the DTO to perform penetration tests of the software to be used in Beta.
-The team also has a person dedicated to legal and privacy and believes it is well placed to address these issues within their multi-disciplinary team.
+The team also has a person dedicated to legal and privacy and believes it is well placed to address these issues within their multidisciplinary team.

 ### Criterion 6 - Consistent and responsive design